nicojourdain/misomip2/README.md

 > all variables required in MISOMIP2.
 It automatically detects
 > whether coordinates are stereographic or lon-lat.
 >
->    files\_in: file or list of files containing all the variables
+>    files\_in: file or list of files containing all the variables.
 >
->    rho0: reference volumic mass of seawater used in ocean model [kg m-3]
+>    rho0: reference volumic mass of seawater used in ocean model [kg m-3].
 >
->    teos10=False -> assumes the nemo outputs are in potential temperature & practical salinity (EOS80)<br/>
+>    teos10=False -> assumes the mitgcm outputs are in potential temperature & practical salinity (EOS80).<br/>
->          =True  -> assumes the nemo outputs are in CT and AS and convert to PT and PS
+>          =True  -> assumes the mitgcm outputs are in CT and AS and convert them to PT and PS.
 >
 _Example_:
 ```bash